US Cash Products-Chicago gasoline diffs fall

 Cycle 58 M3 gasoline was seen done at 2.00 and 1.60 cents over, down 1.50 cents.

-Scheduling Cycle 57 61-grade ultra-low sulfur diesel climbed a cent to trade at 0.50 cent and later at 0.25 cent under Nov. heating oil futures.
+Scheduling Cycle 57 61-grade ultra-low sulfur diesel climbed 0.75 cent to trade at half a cent under.

-Newly prompt Cycle 58 54-grade jet fuel traded at flat to the screen.
+Newly prompt Cycle 58 54-grade jet fuel was pegged at one cent under to flat to the screen.

-Newly prompt heating oil for Cycle 58 rose about a quarter cent to 2.75/2.50 cents under.
+Newly prompt heating oil for Cycle 58 was flat at 3.00 cents under.

 NEW YORK HARBOR <0#P-NYH>